EvanMarie/remix-vite-tailwind-minimal-template/README.md

 # Remix-Vite-Tailwind Template

 Welcome to the **Remix-Vite-Tailwind** template project.
 This template is designed to streamline the development process with a powerful stack that includes [Remix](https://remix.run/), [Vite](https://vitejs.dev/), and [Tailwind CSS](https://tailwindcss.com/).
 The template also includes a variety of pre-built and customizable UI components that are easily integrated and adaptable for any project.
+For my template with more extensive custom components, go to [this repository](https://github.com/EvanMarie/remix-vite-tailwind), and you can see the deployed version of the more extensive launchpad [here](https://remix-template.darkviolet.ai).
+You can easily incorporate any of the more extensive components in this project as well.
+These components include parallax pages, snap scroll components, extensive animation components, and much more.

 <br>
 <div style="display: flex; justify-content: center; width: 100%;"> <div style="text-align: center;"> <img src=" https://mhejreuxaxxodkdlfcoq.supabase.co/storage/v1/render/image/public/darkVioletPublic/various/minimal-template/minimal-template-1.webp" alt="Splash Screen" width="800" /> <p><em>Figure 1: Remix, Vite, & Tailwind - A Project Launchpad - splash screen</em></p> </div> </div>